 Kindergarten students receive several classes on taking care of books and how to use the library media center before they are allowed to check out.
-Kindergarten students also receive a library bag in which to carry their book from school and home.
-Parents will receive a letter when Kindergarten students will be allowed to bring one book home.
-Parents and students are responsible for the care of this book.
 Please talk to your child about the use of the library media center and the need to follow the guidelines.
 Students use Hallco ID # for library, lunchroom, and computers.